 The easiest method for including user IP into an EDK project, is to follow an example.
 When you develop your own cores for your project, you can use snoopy as a guide.
-The cores provided by Xilinx in the EDK6.2\hw\\XilinxProcessorIPLib\pcores may also be used as a reference.
-There is also a document describing how to add user cores to Embedded Systems (the User Core Template Reference Guide) but it is meant for relatively complex cores, providing the user an IP Interface (IPIF) to simplify user core connections to system buses.
+The cores provided by Xilinx in the INSTALL_DIR\hw\XilinxProcessorIPLib\pcores directory may also be used as a reference.